SmartSubmittals/saas/README.md

 - Bundling oft-used features into the react components that get loaded on every page. that way we define them once and allow for their use everywhere
 - i.e. Notifier and Confirmer
 - Passing isMobile as props for all components

+## 11/15/2020 - before express commit
+- So far, we have not written any server-specific code in our Next.js application.
+The code inside pages, components, and lib is available on both client (browser) and server.
+Say you load the Index page on the browser.
+The code from components gets imported to the Index page, and this page gets rendered on the server and then sent to the browser.
+If you access the Index page by clicking a navigational link (<Link /> element), then the page is rendered on the browser.
+In other words, the code we wrote is available and present on both client and server.

+We have not written any code that is only present on the server and never gets sent to the client (browser).
+Why?
+Because up until this moment, there was no need to have such code.
+Next.js was taking care of routing for pages!
+If we want to render a page at route /, then we create a file with the name index.tsx inside the pages folder.
+That's it, done.
+The name of the file becomes a route automatically.
+Next.js provides simple routing for pages out-of-the-box.